rr-codes4/Astrophysics_Beginner_guide/README.md

 # Astrophysics_Beginner_guide
-"A curated collection of Python tools, NASA datasets, and learning notes for aspiring astrophysicists."
+"A curated collection of Python tools, NASA datasets for aspiring astrophysicists."
 # 🌌 Astrophysics & Python: A Beginner's Map
 Welcome!
 I am building this repository to document my journey toward a PhD in Astrophysics.